Synology DSM

 Specific Notes

 Important Note: Synology DSM does not support automatically creating users via OpenID Connect 1.0.
-It is therefore recommended that you ensure Authelia and Synology DSM share a LDAP server.
+It is therefore recommended that you ensure Authelia and Synology DSM share an LDAP server (for DSM v7.1).
+With DSM v7.2+ you have the possibility to also use local DSM accounts (see Account type below) and do not need to set up a shared LDAP.

 Assumptions